Subscribe to our newsletter

 Genetics

-Genetic factors may influence how your body responds to injury and healing.
-Some people are more prone to scarring after breast cancer treatment.
+Your genes play a role in how your body heals, and some people are simply more prone to scarring after breast cancer treatment and breast reconstruction.

 Age

-Older people may experience more extensive scar tissue formation because of skin changes that occur with age.
+Older adults may develop more extensive scar tissue because of natural skin changes that happen with age.

 Radiation Therapy

-If you undergo radiation therapy after the mastectomy, you may be at a higher risk of developing scar tissue pain due to the effects of radiation on the skin and tissue.
+If you have radiation therapy after your mastectomy, you may be at higher risk for scar tissue pain.
+Radiation affects the skin and underlying tissue, which can increase scarring.

 Health and Lifestyle

-People in poor health, those who have chronic medical conditions such as diabetes or immune system disorders, and smokers are more prone to still having scar tissue pain years after mastectomy.
+People with chronic conditions like diabetes or immune system disorders, those in poor health, and smokers are more likely to have ongoing scar tissue pain and cording after a mastectomy.

 How to Break Up Scar Tissue After Mastectomy: 6 Ways to Reduce Pain and Heal

-If your scar tissue after breast surgery is bothersome and painful, there are ways to manage it with physical therapy and self-care practices.
+If your scar tissue is painful and bothering you, there are ways to manage it with physical therapy and self-care.

 1. Keep It Clean